|(a) Level I (Basic Care). The Level I maternal designated

 (8) An on-call schedule of providers, back-up providers,

-and provision for patients without a physician will be readily available
+and provision for patients without a physician must be readily available

 to facility and maternal staff and posted on the labor and delivery